akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ## Cloud Firestore

-### Ability to insert "current server date" in the Firebase console
+### Ability to insert "current server date" in the Firebase console (and rules simulator)

 >![](.images/firebase-wishes-server-date.png)